MoneyPush/AlgorithmicTradingAPINodeJS/README.md

 ## Usage Instructions

-Check that your 3002 port is opened.
+Check that your 3002 port is opened and available.

-The key required is available in the personal informations of your account at  [http://www.bigdata-trade.com/#/][http://www.bigdata-trade.com/#/]
+The key required is available in the personal informations of your account at  [http://www.bigdata-trade.com/](http://www.bigdata-trade.com/)

 When the clone repository is at in the same directory as your .js file, follows those instructions to get the stream: